-Tennessee Homemade Wine: These wines are made in Gatlinburg and is located right off the main parkway.
+These wines are made in Gatlinburg and are located right off the main parkway.
 All of the wines are made with local fruit and you can stop in for a free tasting 7 days a week.
 They also have a wine club you can join!

-Bootleggers Homemade Wines: Bootleggers uses all natural ingredients for a superior product.
+Bootleggers use all-natural ingredients for a superior product.
 The winery began with two sisters and they make the wines with items you’d find in a southern kitchen.
-They also bottle each batch my hand!
+They also bottle each batch by hand!
 They offer complimentary tastings 7 days a week.

 THINGS TO DO IN PIGEON FORGE: WHERE TO SHOP

-The Old Mill Shops: The Old Mill Shops are not typical stores you’d find at an outlet mall.
-Here you’ll find quaint places like a Candy Kitchen, General Store, Creamery and Distillery.
+The Old Mill Shops are not typical stores you’d find at an outlet mall.
+Here you’ll find quaint places like a Candy Kitchen, General Store, Creamery, and Distillery.
 You won’t spend a ton of time here but it’s worth a quick stop!